-It can also be beneficial to let people know about the proposed rule on our website or social media, in a press release, or through a mailing list or direct outreach to stakeholder groups.
+It may also be beneficial to let people know about the proposed rule on our website or social media, in a press release, or through a mailing list or direct outreach to stakeholders.
 You should work with [agency office] to coordinate publicity related to a rulemaking.

-2.4 How does the agency obtain public input on the proposed rule?
+2.4 How does the agency obtain public input on a proposed rule?

-After providing public notice of the proposed rule, the agency must provide interested persons an opportunity to comment on it.
+After providing public notice of a proposed rule, the agency must, unless an APA exception applies, provide interested persons an opportunity to comment on it.
 The Guidelines should explain the importance of public participation and methods for obtaining public input on proposed rules.
-The Guidelines should briefly address statutory requirements for public participation under the APA and E-Government Act, program- and agency-specific requirements, and requirements set forth in relevant White House directives.
-The Guidelines should also address other options for public engagement.3
+The Guidelines should briefly address statutory requirements for public participation under the APA and E-Government Act, program- and agency-specific requirements, and requirements set forth in relevant presidential and Office of Management and Budget (OMB) directives.3 The Guidelines should also address other options for public engagement.4

-2 Agency leaders should consult the extensive recommendations ACUS has issued on ex parte communications in informal rulemaking.
-ACUS Recommendation 2014-4, "Ex Parte" Communications in Informal Rulemaking.
+2 See ACUS Recommendation 2014-4, "Ex Parte" Communications in Informal Rulemaking.